syntasso/kratix-docs/docs/_partials/_whats-next.md

 ## Get in touch

 💭&nbsp;&nbsp; If learning about Kratix and platforms as products sounds intriguing and you'd like to chat with us, we'd love to hear from you.
-Please reach out on https://www.syntasso.io/contact-us.
+Please reach out to us at [hello@syntasso.io](mailto:hello@syntasso.io).